 CSS Transition to an Unknown Height

-This final example is probably my favorite.
-You can now easily transition to an unknown height.
-Now, you could kind of, so of, almost pull this off by transitioning a max-height before grid was available but it was always a little strange because you needed to specify a really large arbitrary value to animate to.
+before grid was available but it was always a little strange because you needed to specify a really large arbitrary value to animate to.
 Well, not anymore.
 Since the fractional unit is a transitional property, we can simply use it now.

 So, here in this example, we'll have a button that toggles our content.
 It does this by toggling an expanded class on our container with JavaScript.
-To show and hide this content, we are switching between 0fr when it’s collapsed and the 1fr when the expanded class is added.
+To show and hide this content, we are switching between 0fr

-Well, since fr is an animatable property, we can simply add a transition to ease our grid-template-rows property when it changes.
+is an animatable property, we can simply add a transition to ease our grid-template-rows

 .content {